OpenDataServices/cove/README.rst

 .. code:: bash

     CUSTOM_SERVER_URL=http://dev.cove.opendataservices.coop py.test fts

 We also use flake8 to test code quality, see https://github.com/OpenDataServices/developer-docs/blob/master/tests.md#flake8

+The development requirements include xdist to allow running tests in parallel:

+..code:: bash

+    py.test -n2

 Translations
 ============

-| We use Django's transaltion framework to provide this application in different languages.
+| We use Django's translation framework to provide this application in different languages.
 | We have used Google Translate to perform initial translations from English, but expect those translations to be worked on by humans over time.

 Translations for Translators